asccclass/sherrytime/README.md

 Developed and maintained by [LIU CHIH HAN (asccclass)](https://github.com/asccclass).

 ---

-For more information, visit the [sherrytime GitHub page](https://github.com/asccclass/sherrytime).
+For more information, visit the [asccclass  page](https://www.justdrink.com.tw/).